rlrangel/FEMOOLab/README.md

-The program solves 2D steady-state and transient problems of structural analysis (linear-elasticity) and thermal analysis (conductive and convective heat transfer) with isoparametric finite element formulations.
+The program solves 2D steady-state and transient problems of structural analysis (linear-elasticity) and thermal analysis (conductive and convective heat transfer) with isoparametric and isogeometric finite element formulations.

 The available **analysis model types** are:
 - Structural plane stress